Sukhwinder Singh Sukhu to be new Himachal chief minister, Mukesh Agnihotri Deputy CM | Politics

 Upset supporters of Pratibha Singh, who had earlier said that Virbhadra Singh's family cannot be ignored, raised slogans that “Sukhu nahi Chalega” and “Rani sahiba ko mukhyamantri banao”.

-They blocked the gates of hotel Cecil where the party's central observers - Chhattisgarh Chief Minister Bhupesh Baghel and former Haryana chief minister Bhupinder Singh Hooda - and AICC in-charge for Himachal Pradesh Rajeev Shukla were staying.
+They blocked the gates of hotel Cecil where the party's central observers - Chhattisgarh Chief Minister Bhupesh Baghel and former Haryana chief minister Bhupinder Singh Hooda - and Rajeev Shukla were staying.

+''We accept the decision of the high command,'' Pratibha Singh told reporters after the CLP meeting on Saturday.

 Party sources indicated that Virbhadra Singh's son Vikramaditya Singh will be included in the Cabinet.
 Pratibha Singh is an MP from Mandi and did not contest the Assembly election.